chirag127/adblock/README.md

 # Requirements
 The requirements to use these lists in chromium based desktop browser is that AdGuard AdBlocker extension should be already installed on a chromium based desktop browser.

-You can install the extension [here](https://chrome.google.com/webstore/detail/adguard-adblocker/bgnkhhnnamicmpeenaelnjfhikgbkllg).
+You can install the extension from [here](https://chrome.google.com/webstore/detail/adguard-adblocker/bgnkhhnnamicmpeenaelnjfhikgbkllg).

 # Lists